There’s a lot of misconception and misinformation out there about self-publishing versus traditional publishing.

 While you can and should self-edit, the editing process shouldn’t end there.
 It’s extremely difficult to edit your own work, and hiring an industry expert can help you save a lot of headaches down the road.

 The same comments about editing also apply to proofreading.
 Be sure to hire a proofreader AFTER you’ve hired an editor.
 Some editors offer both services as a bundle.

 Cover Art Design

-Unless you’re a graphic artist, chances are, your cover art design is pretty poor, and you probably don’t know what goes into it.
-It’s worth hiring a professional for this, because, despite the clichés, people do still judge a book by its cover.
+Unless you’re a graphic artist, chances are, your cover art design skills are pretty poor, and you probably don’t know what goes into making book covers.
+It’s worth hiring a professional for this, because despite the clichés, people do still judge a book by its cover.

 Although ISBNs are free in Canada, the barcodes are not.
 This one is not really optional—hire a graphic designer who has the proper programs to create these barcodes and knows how to use them.

-Again, unless you have previous experience, chances are, you don’t know how to properly layout a book.
+Again, unless you have previous experience, chances are, you don’t know how to properly lay out a book.
 Hire an expert and save yourself the headaches.
-This applies both for eBooks as well as print books.
+This applies to both eBooks and print books.

 After your book has been edited, proofread, and officially published, you’ll need to market it.
 Ideally, this process begins even before the book is printed.
 You’l need to find your following.

 An author website with a mailing list that’s attractive to your target market can do wonders in helping you to market your book once it’s ready.
-You can also do in-person marketing via book signings at libraries and more.
+You can also do in-person marketing via book signings at libraries, bookstores, and more.